zbest1/HP-Encyclopedia/README.md

 - Clean up the code.
 Remove unused code.
 I have code that I plan to use, but it is not doing anything at the moment.
 Remove it and save it somewhere else and keep the base code clean.
 - Complete the categories.
 Add images.
 - Add login with validation.
+- On new page, have the user first select the category.
+Upon selecting the category, only show the relevant fields.